thinkinglabs/thinkinglabs.github.io/_drafts/beyond-shades-of-conways-law-mechanics.md

 >
 > -— Michael Feathers, [Twitter, Reddit and Conway's Law](https://michaelfeathers.silvrback.com/social-media-architecture-and-conway-s-law), 2017

 The larger an organisation becomes, the less flexibility the organisation shows.
-Therefore, the more pronounced are the effects of the homomorphic force because of the **Thousand Module Effect**.
+Therefore, the more pronounced are the effects of the Homomorphic Force because of the **Thousand Module Effect**.

 Yourdon and Constantine mention this story ...

 An engineer tasked to write an application on a small 12-bit minicomputer.
 They estimated the work to be six months to complete, which was deemed unacceptable by their manager.
-When the manager assigned another engineer to the project, in the hope to speed things up, the original engineer responded: "*But two engineers will not fit in there!*"
+When the manager assigned another engineer to the project, in the hope to speed things up, the original engineer responded: "*But, two engineers will not fit in there!*"

 > an informal observation that if 1,000 programmers are assigned to develop a system before a structural design has been completed, then there will be at least 1,000 modules in the resulting system.
 >
 > -- Edward Yourdon and Larry L. Constantine, Structured Design, 1979, p363

 Because two engineers will not fit in one module.
+Or, in Kruchten's terms, when scaling derails, the Homomorphic Force causes an explosion in the *Development View* — the Thousand Module Effect.

-Which is a variation on **Mealy’s Law**.
+This is a variation on **Mealy’s Law**.

 > There is an incremental person who, when added to a project, consumes more energy [...] than [they] make available.
 Thus, beyond a certain point, adding [people] slows progress in addition to increasing the cost.
 >
 > -- Edward Yourdon and Larry L. Constantine, Structured Design, 1979, p363

 Note: Mealy's Law is not very well known.
 Googling for it will return no results.
-However, the law expresses the [Mythical Man-Month](https://app.thestorygraph.com/books/8215ee95-e164-4036-8959-764cc42caaf8) or **Brooke’s Law**: "*Adding people to a late project makes it more late*".
+However, the law expresses **Brooks’ Law**: "*Adding people to a late project makes it more late*" from the [Mythical Man-Month](https://app.thestorygraph.com/books/8215ee95-e164-4036-8959-764cc42caaf8).

 According to Galbraith (1973), the greater the uncertainty, the more information needs to be processed during task execution.